The outdoor range is located at: 17906 State Rd #60

 The indoor range is located at: 5950 Gun Club Rd Georgetown, IN 47122 United States

 The indoor range has 10 firing points with turning targets.
 Our monthly meetings as well as other activities are held there.
 Our monthly meetings are the first Wednesday of the month and begin at 7 pm.
 The range is open on Wed and Friday evenings for plinking and indoor matches consisting the National Match Course.
 The 50 foot National Match Course (NMC) consists of 10 shots slow fire in 10 minutes, 10 shots in 2 strings of 5 shots each in 20 seconds with turning targets and 10 shots in 2 strings of 5 shots each in 10 seconds turning target.
-The indoor Wed night firing may not done on the 2nd and 4th Wednesday during the summer months because the pistol team practices at the outdoor range on the 2nd and 4th Wed of the month, 4pm till dark.
 You must be a member to shoot at the indoor range except all sanctioned matches are open to the public.

 Other activities are: youth program, air rifle and air pistol matches and the CMP 50 foot Rimfire matches.